neighborhoods/Buphalo/README.md

 * Annotation Processors MUST be as transparent and flexible to user space as it is in `1.x`.
 * Fabrication Files MUST be as easy to add/update/remove as they are in `1.x`.
 * Future versions of Bradfab can add to the `1.x` fitness requirements but not alter or remove a member of the `1.x` fitness requirements as it is the definition of the mission of Bradfab.
+* Bradfab uses PHPStorm inspections with th EA Extended plugin.
+Your code MUST be free from inspection warning to be merged.

 ### Setting Up Git When Developing Bradfab As A Composer Dependency
 * From your product root, and with Bradfab installed as a composer dependency